sin00b/VerilatorGen.rb/README.md

 ## Running test bench

 Notes:
-* You have to add /\*verilator public\*/ direction to the internal signals in modules.
+* You have to add /\*verilator public\*/ directive to the internal signals in modules.
-* Only top module ports can be accessed without /*verilator public*/ direction.
+* Only top module ports can be accessed without /*verilator public*/ directive.

 ```
 $ cat test.v